-The Center for Infants and Children with Special Needs at Cincinnati Children’s provides information to help families and healthcare providers identify sources of financial assistance.
+The Complex Care Center at Cincinnati Children’s provides information to help families and healthcare providers identify sources of financial assistance.

 The Medicaid Program provides medical benefits to groups of low-income people, including some who may have no medical insurance or inadequate medical insurance.
 Although the Federal government establishes general guidelines and required services for Medicaid, additional program requirements and optional services are actually established by each state.
 Some of the required services include inpatient hospital, outpatient services at federally qualified health centers, physician and nurse practitioner services, home health services, nursing facility care, laboratory and x-ray, and non-emergency transportation.
 States can then provide optional services such as community mental health, dental, home and community based waivers, hospice care, intermediate care facility services, prescription drugs, and durable medical equipment and supplies.
 But remember that these optional services can vary greatly between states.

 You may be eligible for home care services through:

 The Ohio Department of Job and Family Services (ODJFS) administers in-home care and daily living services that are covered by Medicaid.
 Establishing medical need, through a physician, is one of the requirements prior to receiving services.
 When an individual is approved, services are coordinated through a single case management agency, CareStar.
 CareStar provides information about services, resources and supports.